-Watagashi (Wata Ame) : The Japanese Candy Has its Roots in the U.S.
+Wataame (Watagashi) : This Japanese Candy Has its Roots in the U.S.

-As it is said that the origin of Dagashi dates backs to the Japan’s Edo period, the Japanese candy (snack) genre has about 300 years of history and comes in so many different types today.
+It is said that the origin of Dagashi dates backs to the Japan’s Edo period, so the snack genre unique to Japan has about 300 years of history.
+Today, Dagashi comes in so many different types.

-According to the description on the back of the package, the Watagashi is made from just the 2 ingredients, sugar and flavoring, and this cotton candy has the same taste as usual ones.
+According to the description on the back of the package, the Watagashi is made with just the 2 ingredients, sugar and flavorings.
+Therefore, this cotton candy has the same taste as usual ones.

-I don’t know whether the packaged cotton candy like this Dagashi Watagashi is also being sold in overseas countries, but if you are interested and have a chance, try the Japanese cotton candy, and compare the difference between Watagashi and your beloved cotton candy !
+I don’t know whether the packaged cotton candy like this Watagashi is also available in overseas countries, but if you are interested and get a chance, it may be interesting and fun to try out Watagashi and compare the difference between the Japanese cotton candy and your beloved one!